lambdaisland/regal/README.md

   - `[:repeat form min max]` : repeat a form a number of times, like `{2,5}`
   - `[:capture forms...]` : capturing group with implicit concatenation of the given forms
 - A `clojure.spec.alpha` definition of the grammar can be made available as `:lambdaisland.regal/form` by explicitly requiring `lambdaisland.regal.spec-alpha`

+You can add your own extensions (custom tokens) by providing a `:registry` option mapping namespaced keywords to Regal expressions.

 ### Use with spec.alpha